rcbensley/mariadb/talks/NewIn105/README.md

-What's new in MariaDB 10.5?
+## What is MariaDB?

-A little about me.
+A fork of MySQL, made by the original developers.
-Lamp from around 2003.
+Don't listen to me, [listen to Monty tell the tale](https://www.youtube.com/watch?v=xtNIRkRl-s4) in a recent interview.

-Professional Experience with MariaDB standalone and in migrations.
+## Professional Experience with MariaDB

-MySQL
+* MySQL and MySQL Cluster
-MySQL to Clustrix
+* MySQL to Clustrix
-Oracle to MySQL
+* Oracle to MySQL
-Sybase to MariaDB
+* Sybase to MariaDB
-MySQL to Infobright
+* MySQL to Infobright
-MSSQL to MariaDB
+* MSSQL to MariaDB
-MySQL to MariaDB
+* MySQL to MariaDB
-Infobright to Redshift
+* Infobright to Redshift

-What is MariaDB?
+* MariaDB Enterprise, and SkySQL

 Timeline graph
 mysql ab